luk036/luk036.github.io/phys_des/recti.md

 ## Set-like Operations (2)

-- The `hull` function calculates the convex hull of two objects.
+- The `hull` function calculates the bounding box of two objects.

 - The `enlarge` function takes two arguments, `lhs` and `rhs`, and returns the result of enlarging `lhs` by `rhs`.